zolagonano/zolagonano.github.io/_posts/2024-01-03-hacking-a-ctf-do-not-use-ecb-mode-for-encryption.md

 ---
-title: Hacking a CTF: Do not use ECB mode for encryption
+title: "Hacking a CTF: Do not use ECB mode for encryption"
 layout: post
 author: Zola Gonano
 series: CTFs